skip to main content

 Top 10 worst states for surviving a zombie apocalypse

-• The population density in the worst 10 states, which are all east of the Mississippi River, is roughly 550 per square mile—that’s a lot of potential people to ward off or keep supplied and sane.
+• The population density in the worst 10 states, nine of which are all east of the Mississippi River, is roughly 660 people per square mile—that’s a lot of potential people to ward off or keep supplied and sane.

-• These states pull in only an average of $0.49 of farming money per capita—and most of that comes from Delaware and Maryland.
-Compared to the national median of $1.25 per capita, the eastern farms will likely go hungry when they’re not busy feeding the horde.
+• These states pull in only an average of $0.29 of farming money per capita—and most of that comes from New York and Florida.
+Compared to the national median of $1.70 per capita, the eastern farms will likely go hungry when they’re not busy feeding the horde.

 Ranking the best states for surviving a zombie apocalypse